akretion/ooor/README.md

 * a **data migration tool** (inside Kettle with the TerminatOOOR JRuby plugin), it's specially handy as you can remotely connect to a running OpenERP instance without stopping it, without compromising its security.
 * the basis for unleashed **web development**, using **Rack**, **Sinatra** or **Rails**.

 OpenERP really shines when it's about quickly creating a CRUD backoffice for enterprise applications (ERP).
-It offers a nice extensible base of reusable enterprise objects and can enforce complex access rules over them.
+OpenERP offers a nice extensible set of reusable enterprise objects and can enforce complex access rules over them.
 OpenERP is a bit higher level than Rails (for instance it's component oriented while Rails is REST oriented) so if you adhere to the OpenERP conventions, then you are done faster than coding a Rails app (seriously).

 But adhering means: you stick to OpenObject views, widgets, look and feel, components composition, ORM (kind of ActiveRecord), the Postgres database, the contaminating AGPL license...
 Well OpenERP just added a stronger web framework in version 8.
 It's certainly a revolution for dinosaur ERP's but honestly it doesn't come close to Rails for web development; if you know Rails, you know what I mean.